DerGuru/The-Resonant/New Chapters/Part4/P4-02_First_Student_and_Learning.md

-## Ch.
-02 - First Student & Learning
+# Ch.
+02 - "You're not me.
+You need your own path."

 ### The Interview